Rigidity properties of the cotangent complex: Abstract

 \section{Abstract}

-This work concerns a map $\varphi \colon R\to S$ of commutative noetherian rings, locally of finite flat dimension.
-It is proved that if the Andr\'e-Quillen homology functor $\mathrm{D}_n(S/R,-)$ vanishes for some $n\ge 1$, then $\vf$ is locally complete intersection.
-This extends Avramov's theorem that draws the same conclusion assuming $\mathrm{D}_n(S/R,-)$ for all $n\gg 0$, confirming a conjecture of Quillen.
-This implies also a conjecture of Avramov and Herzog about the higher cotangent modules, and a conjecture of Vasconcelos that was proved recently by the first author.
-The new observation leading to these results deals with the equivariance of a map from Andr\'e-Quillen cohomology to Hochschild cohomology defined using the universal Atiyah class of $\varphi$.
+This work concerns maps $\varphi \colon R\to S$ of commutative noetherian rings, locally of finite flat dimension.
+It is proved that the Andr\'e-Quillen homology functors are rigid, namely, if $\mathrm{D}_n(S/R;-)=0$ for some $n\ge 2$, then $\mathrm{D}_n(S/R;-)=0$ for all $n\ge 2$ and $\vf$ is locally complete intersection.
+This extends Avramov's theorem that draws the same conclusion assuming $\mathrm{D}_n(S/R;-)$ vanishes for all $n\gg 0$, confirming a conjecture of Quillen.
+The rigidity of Andr\'e-Quillen functors is deduced from a more general result about the higher cotangent modules which answers a question raised by Avramov and Herzog, and subsumes a conjecture of Vasconcelos that was proved recently by the first author.
+The new insight leading to these results concerns the equivariance of a map from Andr\'e-Quillen cohomology to Hochschild cohomology defined using the universal Atiyah class of $\varphi$.